The N$^3$LO Twist-2 Matching of TMD Quark Transversity: Conclusion

 \section{Conclusion}

 In this work we presented the first N$^3$LO twist-2 matching coefficients for TMD quark transversity and extracted the complete NNLO DGLAP splitting functions in both space-like and time-like regimes.
 We verified that our results for NNLO space-like splitting functions are consistent with those in the literatures~\cite{Vogelsang:1997ak,Mikhailov:2008my,Blumlein:2021enk}.
-We rederived the NNLO TMD transversity PDFs and FFs, noting minor discrepancies compared to the work of Ref.~\cite{Gutierrez-Reyes:2018iod}.
+We rederived the NNLO TMD transversity PDFs and FFs, noting minor discrepancies compared to the work of Ref.~\cite{Gutierrez-Reyes:2018iod}, whose origin will be investigated in future work.
 Our results place transversity on the same theoretical footing as unpolarized and helicity sectors and provide key inputs for precision study of SIDIS azimuthal asymmetries at the forthcoming EIC.

 \acknowledgments I thank Hua Xing Zhu for encouraging me to look into this problem and Tong-Zhi Yang for collaboration in the early stages of the project.